 Altisource Asset Management Corporation ("we," "our," "us" or the "Company") was incorporated in the United States Virgin Islands ("USVI") on March 15, 2012 (our "inception"), and we commenced operations in December 2012.
-In October 2013, we applied for and were granted registration by the Securities and Exchange Commission (the "SEC") as a registered investment adviser under Section 203(c) of the Investment Advisers Act of 1940.
+In October 2013, we applied for and were granted registration by the Securities and Exchange Commission (the "SEC") as a registered investment adviser under Section 203(c) of the Investment Advisers Act of 1940, through June 30, 2021.
+We have currently applied to be registered as an exempt reporting advisor with the SEC.
 We have historically operated in a single segment focused on providing asset management and certain corporate governance services to investment vehicles.